softwaresaved/software-management-plans/README.md

-# Software Management Plans
+# Checklist for a Software Management Plan

 [The Software Sustainability Institute](https://www.software.ac.uk).

-Sources and scripts for creating software management plan checklists in various formats.
+Sources and scripts for creating a software management plan checklist in various formats.

 For more information see: